ayush-jaipuriar/PosessionStats/README.md

 Version 3 added feature: Will also maintain a losing streak and a code push streak to 1000 days of code repo.
 Version 3.5 added feature: Will also maintain a max win streak and lose streak count.
 Version 4 added feature: Maintain an integral streak count with possible negative values instead of using seperate lost streak.
+Version 5: Version 4 Removed.
+Its a gimmick.

 Code Push Streak = 0
-Current Win Streak = -3
+Current Win Streak = 0
 Max Win Streak = 6
 Least Win Streak = -5